 My heart instantly recognizes some people, and when the heart alone has been in charge, it has never been wrong.
 The head can intervene and mess things up, and does from time to time, as does the ego with base desires like jealousy and lust.
 But the heart alone is wrong exactly never.
 That is my experience.

 The first example that comes to mind is a friend I met when we were fresh out of high school.
 We were at a party during the early autumn of our first college days.
 I was sitting on a chair with a clear view of her sitting on the couch across from me, both just sort of there, quietly watching the chaos around us.
-We saw, we recognized, and we were the best of friends.
+We saw and recognized one another, and we were the best of friends.
 Just like that.

 I don’t know how surprising that is in real life.
 Maybe it happens to most of us?
 I sure hope so. 🙂

 I could give you a lot more “real life” examples, but we don’t have all day.
 So let’s briefly delve into an even weirder trick of the heart.
 Amazingly, I’ve had similar experiences on social media, and on Twitter in particular.

 Once I saw a couple of tweets from a person and had that same sense of instant recognition.
 That person also recognized me, and the person’s sibling and I recognized each other too!
 These siblings talked to me separately, and one did not even know about the other’s relationship with me.
 Mind you this was all pretty much immediate and it was on Twitter, which is merely a shadow of a shadow of who we really are.

 That was nearly four years ago, and nothing since then has made me question that first look of ONLINE recognition and instant affinity!
 How is it even possible to project enough of one’s true self into an avatar to prompt recognition?

 Logically, instant recognition of a real person through a profile on social media does not make sense.
 It defies explanation, but that doesn’t mean it’s not real…we’ve already been over that misconception, remember? 🙂